matthiasdellago/Loss-Cartography/writing/Write Up.md

 Misc Insights
 - CONJECTURE: weight decay is just for maintaining a small gap between the largest and smallest singular value of a matrix -> good condition number!!
-- We should be able decrease precision until numerical noise is just belowthe order of batch noise!
+- We should be able decrease precision until numerical noise is just below the order of batch noise!
 	- Momentum/adam helps with averaging out noise (langevin dynamics)
 - What does layernorm/batchnorm do to the condition number?